Nzakladn/web-speed/README.md

 # Website Speed Test Tool

-A python3 command-line script for testing speed of a list websites
+A python3 command-line script for testing the speed of a list websites

 ## Description